-- “Reiki knows where to go.” – Reiki, as the life force energy guided by the supreme Divine Source, is intuitive with regard to where it is needed the most.
+- “Reiki knows where to go.” – Reiki, as the life force energy guided by the supreme Divine Source, is intuitive about where it is most needed.
 We, as patients, do not need to do anything.
-Practitioners are not required to consciously direct the flow of Reiki.
-They just let the Divine Intelligence know what the patient’s health goals are and it takes over.
+Practitioners are not required to direct the flow of Reiki consciously.
+They just let the Divine Intelligence know the patient’s health goals, and it takes over.

-- “Reiki can do no harm.” – Since Reiki is guided by a sacred source, it cannot hurt either the practitioner or the patient.
+- “Reiki cannot harm.” – Since a sacred source guides Reiki, it cannot hurt either the practitioner or the patient.

-- “Anyone can learn Reiki.” – The student does not need to study Reiki as one goes about a normal course.
-During attunement, the knowledge is passed intrinsically.
+- “Anyone can learn Reiki.” – The student does not need to study Reiki as one goes about a regular course.
+During the attunement, the knowledge is passed intrinsically.

-The usual recommendation is two follow-up sessions after the initial one to ease the patient into the releasing process.
+The usual recommendation is two follow-up sessions after the initial one to ease the patient into the release process.

-In difficult cases, a combination treatment is necessary, such as incorporating counseling or psychotherapy with energy healing.
+A combination treatment is necessary in complex cases, such as incorporating counseling or psychotherapy with energy healing.
 This integration helps in dealing with underlying issues as they arise.

 Healing crises can have favorable effects, even if they make you feel awful.
 They indicate that your body is flushing out impurities and toxins and correcting imbalances in your energy system.
 They are signs that you are on the path to recovery and rejuvenation.

-Given that only some go through the healing crisis, you may wonder whether a Reiki session can be effective without experiencing it.
-Reiki practitioners say it absolutely is.
-Wonderful results happen when patients practice gratitude and participate in the healing process.
+Given that only some go through the healing crisis, you may wonder whether a Reiki session can be practical without experiencing it.
+Reiki practitioners say it is.
+Extraordinary results happen when patients practice gratitude and participate in the healing process.
 When they allow Reiki to flow naturally, they will reap the benefits faster and easier.